slaclab/PMPS-prototype-testing/README.md

 # PMPS-prototype-testing
 Repository for performance tests on beckhoff systems.
 Tests are intended to provide information about the limits and response rates of the beckhoff systems under various loads.

+## NOTE:
+Some unused test directories in the main folder will be removed in the near future.

 ## Repository organization
 Individual tests are sectioned off into separate directories.
 Each contains the TwinCAT project(s) required for running the necessary tests as well as a README.md detailing test usage and results.